Cbrewer7/Icarus-AINT155/README.md

 Unity 2D top down game

 References:
-All visual assets have been self made, all audio assets have been acquired through https://freesound.org/ All scripts have been made by myself but with influence from in uni lab sessions, Unity forums, and a Udemy course.
+All visual assets have been self made, all audio assets have been acquired through https://freesound.org/ and all links to them can be found in my GDD.
+All scripts have been made by myself but with influence from in uni lab sessions, Unity forums, and a Udemy course.

 Ben Tristem, Rick Davidson.
 (2017).
 Complete C# Unity Developer 2D: Learn to Code Making Games.
 Available: https://www.udemy.com/unitycourse/.
 Last accessed 17th Jan 2019.